Sharad Kelkar: Career

 From September 2015 to April 2016, Kelkar was seen as Agent Raghav Sinha in his crime and mystery thriller Agent Raghav - Crime Branch which aired on &TV.
 He describes his role as "Here's a guy who is suave and dapper, with an IQ that can give even the most intelligent and shrewd criminal a run for his money.
-He can do things that very few can - read people's minds and use deductive reasoning.
+He can do things that very few can – read people's minds and use deductive reasoning.
 I haven't played such a character or taken up a crime series like this before.
 Besides, the premise of the show was unique and I couldn't let it go.".
 In 2016 he was seen in Mohenjo Daro, Rocky Handsome which released on 25 March 2016.
 In the same year, he also did his Telugu debut through Sardaar Gabbar Singh where he played the main antagonist Bhairav Singh.

-In 2017, he was seen in Indian television show Koi Laut Ke Aaya Hai as Rishabh Singh Shekhari.
+In 2017, Kelkarwas seen in Indian television show Koi Laut Ke Aaya Hai as Rishabh Singh Shekhari.
 He also played the main antagonist Dhauli in Sanjay Dutt starrer Bhoomi.
 He also appeared in Irada as Paddy F Sharma a business tycoon.
 He also acted in Sangharsh Yatra Biopic of late Gopinath Munde a famous BJP politician in Maharashtra.
 He did guest appearances in movies like Guest in London and Baadshaho.
 He also debuted as a producer for Marathi film Idak : The Goat which was screened at the Cannes festival.

-In 2018, he acted in three Marathi films Rakshas, Madhuri, and Youngraad.
+In 2018, Kelkar acted in three Marathi films Rakshas, Madhuri, and Youngraad.
 He was also seen in a music video Majbooriyan.

-In 2019, he did his debut short film Through Purple.
+In 2019, Kelkar did his debut short film Through Purple.
 He also did his digital debut web series through The Family Man, an Amazon prime series.
 Then he was seen in Housefull 4 where he played as Suryabhan/Michael Bhai one of the antagonists.
 His another web-series Rangbaaz phirse (season 2) released in December 2019.